Key Takeaways

 In both the short-term and long-term sections, you’ll need to select one of three checkboxes.
 Here are the options in Part I.

 If you received Form 1099-DA, you should select option G or H, depending on whether your exchange reported cost basis on your transactions.
+For the 2025 tax year, exchanges are not required to report cost basis, which means that you’ll want to select H in most cases.

 Step 5.
 Report your disposals on Form 8949